avs-abhishek123/Bike-sharing-data-analysis-case-study/README.md

 ## Question:

-  ==> How do annual members and casual riders use Cyclistic bikes dierently?
+  ==> How do annual members and casual riders use Cyclistic bikes differently?

-### Sources of the datasets
+### Source of the datasets
 We will be using a public dataset published by Divvy a bike sharing company in Chicago:
 1. About [Divvy](https://www.divvybikes.com/about)
 2. Original [link](https://divvy-tripdata.s3.amazonaws.com/index.html) to the dataset.